shapeshed/shapeshed.com/content/posts/the-end-of-native-applications.md

-{
-  "slug": "the-end-of-native-applications",
-  "title": "The End of Native Apps",
-  "date": "2013-10-29T12:14:00+00:00",
++++
+date = "2013-10-29T12:14:00+00:00"
-  "description": "Native applications and App Stores have harmed interoperability and openness on the web.
-The time is right to reconnect with the browser and reject native applications.", "tags": [
+description = "Native applications and App Stores have harmed interoperability and openness on the web.
+The time is right to reconnect with the browser and reject native applications." slug = "the-end-of-native-applications" tags = ["Opinion"] title = "The End of Native Apps"

-    "Opinion"
-  ]
-}
++++

 ## The Arrival of App Stores